Code-Institute-Submissions/connect-four-1/README.md

   * The input is initiated again

 * Enter a string greater than 10 characters and the following is returned:

   * A red string reports the error to the user
   * The input is initiated again

+* Enter a username that is already saved in Google Sheets and the following is returned:

+  * A red string reports the error to the user
+  * The input is initiated again

+* For Player 2 login - Enter a username that is already logged in (Player 1) and the following is returned:

+  * A red string reports the error to the user
+  * The input is initiated again